dealancer/carbon-cli/README.md

 # Carbon CLI

 Carbon CLI is an experimental vibe coding agent CLI to be used with GitHub.
-It uses Open AI under the good.
+It uses Open AI and AWS S3 under the good.
 It is supposed to be called by GitHub Actions.
-Please see [Carbon Actions](https://github.com/dealancer/carbon-actions) repository for actions templates and set up.
+Please see [Carbon Actions](https://github.com/dealancer/carbon-actions) repository for actions templates and set up instructions.

 ## Commands